sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 path: /spec/subscriptions
 {{< /code >}}

-**START HERE**

 value        |
 -------------|------
-description  | Value to apply in the patch. required     | false type         | example      | {{< code yml >}}
-value: [[ subscriptions ]]
-{{< /code >}}

-The value to be applied in the patch.
-Variable substitution is supported via varname references (i.e. double square brackets).
-Please note the following details about Integration variables:
+description  | User-entered value to apply in the patch.
+Values are represented by variable name references in double square brackets.<br><br>Please note the following details about Integration variables:

 Sensu Integration variables have a name (e.g. team, or interval) and data type (e.g. string, int).
 Sensu Integration variables can be used as Sensu Integration resource_patch values (e.g. value: interval).
 Sensu Integration variable can be interpolated into a string template via double square brackets (e.g. Hello, [[ team ]]).

 Available variables:
 A built-in variable named unique_id: randomly generated 8-digit hexadecimal string value (e.g. 168c41a1).
-User-provided variables: supplied via a user prompt (see the name field of any type:question prompt).
+User-provided variables: supplied via a user prompt (see the name field of any type:question prompt). required     | false type         | example      | {{< code yml >}}
+value: [[ subscriptions ]]
+{{< /code >}}

 ##### Resource attributes